 Slightly Included: Visible under 10X magnification and may be visible to the unaided eye

 Carat weight is typically the first characteristic of a diamond that we think of.
 The term carat actually refers to the weight of a diamond, not its size.
 A bigger, heavier diamond does not always equal a bigger sparkle, either.
 The sparkle comes from a well-crafted cut.
 You may notice that some jewelry describes the carat weight as CTTW, which includes the total carat weight between all of the diamonds in the piece.
 Carat weight has the biggest effect on a diamond’s price.

 Pro Diamond Buying Tips:

-- If you are in the market for a beautiful, brilliant diamond, you may want to splurge on a higher quality cut over a heavier carat weight.
-Cut maximizes sparkle!
+- If you are in the market for a beautiful, brilliant diamond, you may want to splurge on a higher-quality cut over heavier carat weight.
+The cut maximizes sparkle!

-- A few things can affect the way a diamond will appear: band size, setting, and ring size.
-We’re here to help you get the best looking diamond for your buck, so we use these factors to enhance a diamond’s natural beauty.
+- A few things can affect how a diamond will appear: band size, setting, and ring size.
+We’re here to help you get the best-looking diamond for your buck, so we use these factors to enhance a diamond’s natural beauty.

 - At Bling Advisor, we also help you to find exactly what you are looking for.
 Instead of offering a list of customization options to choose from, we can bring your dream ring to life!

 Send us your design today!
 We have access to the industry’s best suppliers, so we can find the ideal diamond for you.